loopccoew/Buffer/README.md

 3. Display all books
 4. Display Profile

-#### The application supports log in and sign up - If the user does not exist, he/she has to create and account
+#### The application supports log in and sign up - If the user does not exist, he/she has to create an account
 #### If the user exists, he/she has to input the correct emailid and password.
 The passwords are stored using SHA-256.

 ### DATA STRUCTURES USED